Top vaccine official resigns from FDA, criticizes RFK Jr. for promoting "misinformation and lies"

 Kennedy has a long history of spreading anti-vaccine misinformation, although during his Senate confirmation hearings he seemed to say he would not undermine vaccines.
 He promised the chair of the Senate health committee that he would not change existing vaccine recommendations.

-Since becoming commissioner, Kennedy has vowed to scrutinize the safety of childhood vaccinations, despite decades of evidence they are safe and have saved millions of lives.
+Since becoming secretary, Kennedy has vowed to scrutinize the safety of childhood vaccinations, despite decades of evidence they are safe and have saved millions of lives.

 Marks oversaw the agency’s rapid review and approval of COVID-19 vaccines and treatments during the pandemic.